 “Performers” Bridget Langley and Colin Shelton relaxing together with Professor Valeria Sergueenkova and Tytus Fellow Salvador Bartera.

 Mike Braunlin, UC Classics Library, and May Chang, UC Libraries’ Chief Technology Officer.
 May, although a techie, borrowed a book of Ovid’s Metamorphoses after the event and commented that if she had had Bridget and Colin as teachers of Latin, she may have chosen Classics instead of IT, which highlights the importance of Latin teachers that enthuse rather than frustrate their students.

-UC Classics Professors Antonios Kotsonas and Daniel Markovic in spirited conversation.
+UC Classics Professors Antonios Kotsonas and Daniel Markovich in spirited conversation.

-Dan Gottlieb, UC Libraries, Senior Advisor to the Dean and Interim Dean of Library Services, Humanities, and Social Sciences, and Mike Braunlin having fun.
+Dan Gottlieb, UC Libraries, Senior Adviser to the Dean and Interim Dean of Library Services, Humanities, and Social Sciences, and Mike Braunlin having fun.